tcr/mug/README.md

 * Implement unsupported constructs: `try/catch/throw`, `switch/case/default`, labels, `void`, `delete`
 * Complete the standard library
-* Complete operator cases for some combinations of types
+* Complete operator support for some combinations of types
 * Normalize DontDelete, DontEnum, ReadOnly patterns
 * Replace RegExp implementation (no java.util.regex)

 *Compiler*

 * Compilation/testing should be programmatic (string, file, stream, etc.)
-* Straight Java compilation into modules
+* Static Java compilation into modules
 * Switch to `GeneratorAdapter` in ASM library (can use Clojure's built-in)
-* Byte-code inlining of JS utilities and conversions
+* Bytecode inlining of JS utilities and conversions
 * Overall polishing of everything

 License